 When it comes to reducing your indirect water footprint, there are a number of different approaches you can take.

-The food we eat makes up a huge part of our personal water footprints, and implementing some of these changes could have knock-on benefits for your health too.
-Examples include:
+The foods we eat make up a huge part of our personal water footprints, and implementing some of these changes could have knock-on benefits for your health too.